 Posted in 2006 - Updated in 2017

-In prison Gioia did`nt do quiet time.
-He got into a fight with another inmate and broke that inmates jaw.
+Behind bars, Gioia didn't stay quiet.
+He got into a fight with another inmate, breaking the man's jaw.
 Then he got some bad news from his cousin, Vincent Salanardi.
-The Lucchese Family was plotting to whack Gioia's father Gioia senior over some money dispute.
-On hearing this Gioia called the feds and began cooperating.
-Gioia was moved to a special prison unit for witnesses and there he, for the second time in his prison sentence, broke an inmates jaw.
-This time it was a argument over use of the prison phone that lit the fuse.
+The Lucchese family was plotting to whack Gioia's father over some money dispute.
+After hearing this, Gioia called the feds, got himself, his father, and family a deal, and began cooperating.
+He was moved to a special prison unit for witnesses and there he, again, broke an inmate's jaw.
+This time it was an argument over use of the prison phone that lit the fuse.

 After serving just 6 years in prison, Gioia was released early, given a new identity and was relocated under the federal witness protection program.
 Gioia testified against scores of mobsters and drug dealers.
 As it stands now his testimony resulted in the conviction of over 80 criminals, including one cop killer.
 Once in the Witness Protection Program, Gioia began giving lectures about organized crime to rookie and veteran FBI agents.